 University Commons apartments are available to upper-class students.
 No board plan is required, and students are able to sign a nine-month or twelve-month contract.
 Two bedroom and four bedroom apartments are available.

 Tuition and all other fees and charges, including at least one-fourth of room and board charges for students in residence halls, are due and payable prior to the start of each term.
 Financial settlement may be made by personal payment or AUTHORIZED financial aid (loans, scholarships, grants, third parties, etc.).
 Visa, Master Card, and Discover credit cards are accepted for all charges.
 Information to set up a payment plan or pay in full online, is offered via the website: http://stuaccts.atu.edu.
 Payment may be made in person at the Student Accounts Office, Doc Bryan Student Services Center, Office 133.
 Registration is not complete until all financial obligations have been met satisfactorily.
 Failure to make financial settlement will result in cancellation of the class schedule.

 Monthly billing statements are electronic.
 Near the first of each month, notification and information for access will be provided to students via the individual student e-mail address and online at http://stuaccts.atu.edu.
 Students are responsible for accessing billing statements and printing a paper copy if desired.
-In addition, paper copies are mailed twice yearly shortly before the beginning of the fall and spring terms.
 Students registering between billing cycles are responsible for accessing their charges online or contacting Student Accounts to insure making correct payment by the required due date.
 Payment is due even if billing statement is not received.

 Students with delinquent accounts are not eligible for food service, transcripts, recommendations, advance registration, or readmission to any term.
 Collection fees for outstanding debts owed to the University will be assessed to the student.

 The University reserves the right to amend or add to the regulations of the institution, including those concerning charges and methods of payment, and to make such changes applicable to students enrolled in the University, as well as to new students.